La Onda: Economics: A widening gap between the middle and lower classes

 Mexico's economy expanded substantially after World War II.
-As it expanded, the country became prosperous and the population more middle class.
-More and more factories were built, bolstering the economy, but resulting in lower pay for workers ‒ the people who kept the economy afloat.
+As it expanded, the country became prosperous, and the population became more middle class.
+More and more factories were built, bolstering the economy, but resulting in lower pay for workers, the people who kept the economy afloat.
 Mexican politics and economy went hand in hand when "political stability [under Ávila Camacho] encouraged enough foreign capital back into the country to bolster high rates of growth".
-Mexico's "emphasis on economic development...has focused on those activities, industry and commerce, that are most efficiently undertaken in urban areas, where there is an adequate supply of labor, credit, transportation, and communication".
+Mexico's "emphasis on economic development...has focused on those activities, industry and commerce that are most efficiently undertaken in urban areas, where there is an adequate supply of labor, credit, transportation, and communication".
 This emphasis on urbanization eventually led to the worker and student movement of the 1960s.

 As 1968 approached, the president of Mexico gained more and more absolute and monopolizing power.
 President Gustavo Díaz Ordaz displayed the terrible effects of absolute government on the people of Mexico; "the issue of accountability, along with other constitutional questions such as the relationship of the powers and the effective participation of civil society in the political processes, fell by the wayside".
-The monopoly of the PRI, especially under Díaz Ordaz, had gone unchallenged prior to the 1968 student movement, but the growth of presidential power under Díaz was seen as blatantly abusive, inspiring students, peasants, and industrial workers to challenge his absolute authority.
+The monopoly of the PRI, especially under Díaz Ordaz, had gone unchallenged before the 1968 student movement, but the growth of presidential power under Díaz was seen as blatantly abusive, inspiring students, peasants, and industrial workers to challenge his absolute authority.

 In 1968, Mexico City hosted the 1968 Summer Olympics.
 The Mexican government had been dealing with the effects of La Onda as minor social rebellions inspired by the American counterculture movement.
 As passive and active resistance grew, the Mexican government saw a need to put down the opposition.
 Ordaz felt that the Olympics were Mexico's initiation into the First World community, and that a student movement just weeks before the Games would be disastrous for Mexico's image.

-Mexico's economic situation improved in the 1950s with the Bracero Program and with a "Export-Import Bank approved $150 million loan to finance transportation, agriculture, and power facilities".
+Mexico's economic situation improved in the 1950s with the Bracero Program, and with an "Export-Import Bank approved $150 million loan to finance transportation, agriculture, and power facilities".
 Between 1954 and 1971, the Mexican economy stabilized under President Adolfo Ruiz Cortines and Adolfo López Mateos.
 This stability lasted until 1971, when the Mexican economy began to decline.
 One of the major reasons for such a prosperous economy at this time was Mexico's decision to nationalize its oil production.
 This nationalization and Mexico's modernization program helped to stabilize the economy.
-Another factor was the Korean War which "had increased world prices, provided opportunities for Mexican exports, and led to the inflow of foreign capital".
+Another factor was the Korean War, which "had increased world prices, provided opportunities for Mexican exports, and led to the inflow of foreign capital".
 But by the late 1960s, the Mexican economy was unable to finance itself, resulting in lower wages and worker discontent.